Appdynamics/appd-exts-commons/README.md

 ## Auto Upload Custom Dashboards

 The SDK supports automatic upload of a pre-built dashboard to the controller.
 The dashboard template should be provided to the extension through the `customDashboard` section in the `config.yml`.
-If a dashboard is already created through this feature, any update can be updated and more data can be added to increase the visibility of the metrics provided by the extension.
+The template can be updated and more data can be added to increase the visibility of the metrics provided by the extension.
 For enabling auto upload of custom dashboards, the following configuration needs to be defined in the `config.yml`.

 ```